 finer things in life!

-The London chocolate making workshop is available on Sundays, throughout the year.
-Bookings are subject to availability.
+The London chocolate making workshop is available on Saturdays and Sundays, throughout the year.
+There are the occasional weekday dates available but please check first, as bookings are subject to availability.

 Participants: The Chocolate Making Workshop In London is for 1 participant.